Skip to Content

 Hotel Hacienda Guachipelin near Rincon de la Vieja grew out of a working ranch and walking past chickens and goats to get to our room gave the place a rustic feel.
 But with a helpful front desk, lovely pool and poolside café and all the hot springs and swimming holes, it’s a comfortable kind of rustic and an easy place to relax.

-a guest at hacienda guachipelin reads a costa rica guidebook in a hammock on a flagstone porch surrounded by a garden.
+A guest at hacienda guachipelin reads a costa rica guidebook in a hammock on a flagstone porch surrounded by a garden.

 We stayed in a legacy suite, which had a ranch feel to it and a front a back patio with hammocks that we made good use of in the afternoons between activities and dinner.